renedominik/smoothT/README.txt

 - a list of pdb files
 - a starting conformation (PDB)
 - a final conformation (PDB)
-- an energy identifier (each PDB file contains a line with this identifier-string followd by the energy value - space separated)
+- an energy identifier (each PDB file contains a line with this identifier-string with the according energy value at the end of the line - space separated)
 - a RMSD cutoff, defining conformation to be neighbors for graph construction